Find out more about:

 Construction and the process of securing permits have been ongoing since 2016, when the deserted building that was used to host a small aquaculture unit was acquired from the Municipality of Lipsi with a long term lease to be transformed into the rehabilitation centre and the research station.

-Constructions are ongoing since with steadily increasing progress as more funds are secured.
+Constructions are ongoing and progress is steadily increasing as more funds are secured.
 To date, construction has been focused on completing the veterinary clinic and the Sanctuary building.
 Roof replacement and the installation of industrial strength flooring are now finished, as well as the plumbing, electrical and renewable energy systems.
-Windows and doors currently being installed in the ground and top floors of the building, while the next goal is to equip the vet clinic and labs, construct the rehabilitation pools and the necessary supporting facilities.
+Windows and doors are currently being installed on the ground and top floors of the building, while the next goal is to equip the vet clinic and labs, construct the rehabilitation pools and the necessary supporting facilities.

-Provided the remaining funds are secured within the in early 2020, the Aegean Marine Life Sanctuary will open its doors during 2020.
+Provided that the remaining funds are secured in early 2020, the Aegean Marine Life Sanctuary will open during 2020.